stanford-cs324/winter2022/index.md

 ### 1. Paper reviews and class participation

 **Paper reviews**.
-Before each lecture (except for the first), you will be assigned 1-2 papers.
+Before each class, you will be assigned 1-2 papers.
 You should read these papers carefully and write a review of the paper(s).

 Your review should be a few paragraphs (in the style of a conference review, say for ACL or NeurIPS).
 Reviews should address: